 Some partners offer a free pick up/transfer service from the airport to accommodation for newly arriving exchange students.
 However, these services may only be available on particular dates and advanced booking may be required.
 The partner institution should provide you with this information or you may be able to find it out from their website.

 All students travelling overseas as part of their ECU degree must have their travel approved through ECU's travel approval process.
 Please note that this process must be completed no less than three weeks prior to departure for exchange.
 Student Central will help you in completing this process.
 We will provide you with the relevant forms and instructions for completing the travel approval process and the date that these forms must be submitted back to us.
-We will then obtain the relevant Faculty approvals for you and provide you with an electronic copy of your completed and signed travel approval form.
+We will then obtain the relevant School approvals for you and provide you with an electronic copy of your completed and signed travel approval form.
 You should keep the form with you when travelling as you will need to produce it in the event of a claim on your insurance.

 It is important that you have comprehensive health and travel insurance to cover you and your belongings while you are on exchange and for any travel before and/or after your exchange placement.